hphelion/documentation/community/community.release-notes.md

 ##Features in HP Helion OpenStack Community## {#features}

-**Pure OpenStack technology** &mdash; Based on the Icehouse release, the Community edition employs the OpenStack community standards with no mix of proprietary or non-OpenStack tools, and leverages the latest community innovations with close-to-trunk releases to ensure you are always using the most up-to-date code.
-Released under open source license for true open source value proposition.
+**Pure OpenStack technology** &mdash; One of the first OpenStack distributions based on the Icehouse release, the Community edition contains no mix of proprietary or non-OpenStack tools.
+This edition allows you to experience a virtual cloud-in-a-box deployment based on [OpenStack TripleO](https://wiki.openstack.org/wiki/TripleO) and evaluate the Icehouse release of OpenStack technology.

 **Speeds cloud service delivery** &mdash; Ideal launch pad for your small-scale open cloud environment or proof-of-concept cloud services, with simple, fast creation of cloud environments and applications to speed business value.

-**Free to license and download** &mdash; Uses the [OpenStack TripleO utility](https://wiki.openstack.org/wiki/TripleO) to give you a simplified installation and update experience.
-You can easily deploy a small-scale private cloud of up to 30 nodes in production and develop on OpenStack.
+**Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology.

 **Integrated Linux&reg; host OS** &mdash; Provides for better speed, support, and control across the full solution stack (for compute and controller node hypervisors).